prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

 After the interviews, write a short (2-3 page) summary of your experiences, to address at least the following questions:

 + Which professionals did you interview?
-Include their contact info.
+Include their contact info and a description of their professional roles/duties.
 + How are their professions relevant to the business/technology community?
 + What happened during each interview?
 What relevant topics were discussed?
 + How did your discussions relate to your own skills and interests?
-+ What, if anything, did you learn about contemporary industry challenges and practices?
++ What did you learn about contemporary industry challenges and practices?

 You may attach or embed photos to your writeup to provide further evidence of interview participation.